wenq89/Advaned_DM_Project/README.md

 The original data set is not uploaded as it exceeds the maximum file size.

 ## data preprocessing
-1. find_purposes() to observe how many types of renting purposes The number of tuples does not have the key-"rented for":  10 (eliminated) The "rented for" dictionary from original data set: purpose     count
+1. find_purposes() to observe how many types of renting purposes, and find the cells with missing values: # of tuples with no height: 677, # of tuples with no weight 29982 The number of tuples does not have the key-"rented for":  10 (eliminated) The "rented for" dictionary from original data set: purpose     count